Islamic Movement of Uzbekistan

 Operating out of bases in Tajikistan and Taliban-controlled areas of northern Afghanistan, the IMU launched a series of raids into southern Kyrgyzstan in the years 1999 and 2000.
 The IMU suffered heavy casualties in 2001–2002 during the American-led invasion of Afghanistan.
 Namangani was killed, while Yuldeshev and many of the IMU's remaining fighters escaped with remnants of the Taliban to Waziristan, in the Federally Administered Tribal Areas of Pakistan.
 The IMU then focused on fighting the Pakistan Forces in the Tribal Areas, and NATO and Afghan forces in northern Afghanistan.

-In mid-2015, its leadership publicly pledged allegiance to the Islamic State of Iraq and the Levant (ISIL) and announced that the IMU was part of the group's regional branch.
-In 2016, it was reported that a new faction of Islamic Movement of Uzbekistan emerged after the group became part of ISIL.
-The new faction retained the group's name and was independent of ISIL.
-It has also indicated that it is loyal to al-Qaeda and the Taliban and shared their views against ISIL.
+In mid-2015, its leadership publicly pledged allegiance to the Islamic State of Iraq and the Levant (ISIS) and announced that the IMU was part of the group's regional branch.
+In 2016, it was reported that a new faction of Islamic Movement of Uzbekistan emerged after the group became part of ISIS.
+The new faction retained the group's name and was independent of ISIS.
+It has also indicated that it is loyal to al-Qaeda and the Taliban and shared their views against ISIS.